 d Modest decrease in levonorgestrel.

-h Slight increase, not expected to be clinically relevant.
+j Slight increase, not expected to be clinically meaningful.

 ↔ = No significant effect.

-Gradual transient increases in lamotrigine plasma levels (approximate 2-fold increase) occurred during the week of inactive hormone preparation ("pill-free" week) for women not also taking a drug that increased the clearance of lamotrigine (carbamazepine, phenytoin, phenobarbital, primidone, or other drugs such as rifampin that induce lamotrigine glucuronidation [see DRUG INTERACTIONS].
-The increase in lamotrigine plasma levels will be greater if the dose of LAMICTAL is increased in the few days before or during the "pill-free" week.
+Gradual transient increases in lamotrigine plasma levels (approximate 2-fold increase) occurred during the week of inactive hormone preparation (pill-free week) for women not also taking a drug that increased the clearance of lamotrigine (carbamazepine, phenytoin, phenobarbital, primidone, or other drugs such as rifampin and the protease inhibitors lopinavir/ritonavir and atazanavir/ritonavir that induce lamotrigine glucuronidation) [see DRUG INTERACTIONS].
+The increase in lamotrigine plasma levels will be greater if the dose of LAMICTAL is increased in the few days before or during the pill-free week.
 Increases in lamotrigine plasma levels could result in dose-dependent adverse reactions.

-The effects of doses of LAMICTAL other than 300 mg/day have not been systematically evaluated in controlled clinical trials.
+The effects of doses of lamotrigine other than 300 mg/day have not been systematically evaluated in controlled clinical trials.